Back to Book/course

 Functional re-entry

-Functional re-entry circuits are small, unstable and may engender additional re-entry circuits (this is explained in the article on atrial fibrillation).
+Functional re-entry circuits are small, unstable and may engender additional re-entry circuits.
 Functional re-entry is fundamental for the development of atrial and ventricular fibrillation.

 Clinical significance